-Xylitol is a sugar-free sweetener that is frequently used in chewing gum, candies, baked goods, and other products marketed as sugar-free.
-This is great for people trying to cut down on their sugar intake, but there is a problem-- xylitol is poisonous to your dog!
+Xylitol is a sugar-free sweetener that is frequently used in chewing gum, candies, baked goods, chewable vitamins, and other products typically marketed as sugar-free, no sugar added, and naturally sweetened.
+These products are helpful for people trying to cut down on their sugar intake, but xylitol is poisonous to your dog.

 Because it is widely used as a sugar substitute in a variety of products that may be accessible to your dog, care must be taken to ensure your dog does not ingest products that contain xylitol.
 Read on to find out more.

-■ Sugarless gum: Brands like Trident, Orbit and Ice Breakers may contain xylitol
+■ Sugarless gum brands like Trident, Orbit and Ice Breakers

 ■ Cough medicine